MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 allowed HTTP headers are defined in the HeadersAllowedForTelemetry data structure in the partial class StringExtensions -->

-## Who is calling web services endpoints
+## Who is calling web services endpoints?

 [!INCLUDE[who_is_calling](../includes/include-webservices-telemetry-who-is-calling.md)]